claudiogreco/methods-quantitative-finance-class/README.md

 mathematical-methods-quantitative-finance-class
 ===============================================

-Numerical methods of Coursera's Mathematical Methods for Quantitative Finance class
+Methods of Coursera's Mathematical Methods for Quantitative Finance class